 3. Have fun for a day at the Norfolk Yacht & Country Club

 Swimming pools, tennis courts, 3 superb restaurants, yachts, fitness, sauna, and massage are all located in the same place on the banks of the Lafayette River on Hampton Boulevard.
 Moreover, it seems to be the ideal place for a complex photoshoot, one of the fun things to do in Norfolk.

 4. Walk the streets

 Given the fact that Norfolk Virginia is not a very large city, in a few hours of walking you can cross most of the center and neighboring neighborhoods on foot.
 Bonus, it’s one of the free things to do in Norfolk.

 5. Go Shopping at MacArthur Mall

-6. A one-day trip to Busch Gardens, Williamsburg
+6. Take a one-day trip to Busch Gardens, Williamsburg